arashwan/matrixnet/README.md

 'matrixnets/<cache_dir>/nnet/<model_name>/<name>'

-Here `cache_name` is the name of the directory specidfied in `config.json` and `name` should be in the format `<model_iters.pkl>`
+Here `cache_name` is the name of the directory specified in `config.json` and `name` should be in the format `<model_iters.pkl>`

-Note that the results might be slightly differnt than the paper (+/- 0.2 MAP) since we reproduced all experiments using only 4 gpus.
-We couldn't fit batch size of 23 for the anchors experiments, so we ran the experiments for longer iterations to compansate for the smaller batch size.
+Note that the results might be slightly different from the paper (+/- 0.2 MAP) since we reproduced all experiments using only 4 GPUs.
+We could not fit the batch size of 23 for the anchors' experiments, so we ran the experiments for longer iterations to compensate for the smaller batch size.

 List of avialble configuration options: